cha0s/sylvite/README.md

 ### Why do I have to pass in `import.meta`?

 `import.meta` is used to resolve entries and relative paths.
-You could theoretically pass in any object that implemented `dirname` and `resolve`, thought I don't know why you'd want to.
+You could theoretically pass in any object that implemented `dirname` and `resolve`, though I don't know why you'd want to.

 ### How absolutely dare you!/Who would do such a thing?